FrancoLiberali/cql/docs/cql/query.rst

 ------------------------

-The set of conditions that are received by the `orm.NewQuery` method form the badaas-orm compilable query system.
+The set of conditions that are received by the `orm.NewQuery` method form the cql compilable query system.
 It is so named because the conditions will verify at compile time that the query to be executed is correct.

 These conditions are objects of type Condition that contain the necessary information to perform the queries in a safe way.
-They are generated from the definition of your models using badaas-cli.
+They are generated from the definition of your models using cql-cli.

 Conditions generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The generation of conditions is done with badaas-cli.
-For this, we need to install badaas-cli:
+The generation of conditions is done with cql-cli.
+For this, we need to install cql-cli:

 .. code-block:: bash

-    go install github.com/ditrit/badaas-cli
+    go install github.com/FrancoLiberali/cql/cql-cli

 Then, inside our project we will have to create a package called conditions (or another name if you wish) and inside it a file with the following content: